-The Government has now advised that if yourself or anyone in your house has symptoms, including a fever or new persistent cough, then you all self-isolate for 14 days.
+If yourself or anyone in your house has symptoms, including a fever or new persistent cough, then you all self-isolate for 10 days.

 As a result of the Government’s medical advice surrounding the Coronavirus outbreak, my office staff will be working at home as much as possible.